 For accurate measuring of liquids, be sure that the measuring cup is set on a level surface .
 Under measuring of liquid makes a too stiff batter and results in humped cakes that are dry and “bready”.
 Too much liquid may cause heavy streaks in the bottom of the cake, or sogginess.

-To measure dry ingredients, fill a standard measuring cup or spoon then level off with a spatula or the straight edge of a knife.
+To measure dry ingredients, fill a standard measuring cup or spoon (do not pack down flour when placing in measuring container), and then level off with a spatula or the straight edge of a knife.

 Always preheat oven before you start and make sure the oven has fully reached the desired temperature before starting to bake.